What Is Prediabetes?

 Treatment to Reverse Prediabetes

 - Eat a healthy diet and lose weight .
-Losing 5% to 10% of your weight can make a huge difference.
+Losing even 5% to 10% of your weight can make a huge difference.

 - Exercise .
-Choose something that you enjoy, like walking.
+Pick something you enjoy, like walking.
 Try to get at least 30 minutes a day, 5 days a week.
 You can start with less time and work your way up to a half-hour if you need to.
 Check with your doctor before you do more than that.

 Is There a Prediabetes Diet?

-There’s no official diet, but four simple changes can reverse prediabetes and lower your risk of type 2 diabetes:
+There’s no official diet, but four swaps can reverse prediabetes and lower your chances of getting type 2 diabetes: